grafana/metrictank/README.md

 * no strong isolation between tenants (other than to make sure they can't see each other's data).
   So tenants could negatively impact the performance or availability for others.
-* no sharding/partitioning mechanism built into metrictank itself.
+* no sharding/partitioning mechanism built into metrictank itself yet.
   Cassandra of course does this on the data storage level
 * runtime master promotions (for clusters) are a manual process.
 * no computation locality: